wuxc/pywin32doc/md/PyIMAPISession.md

   - [OpenEntry](PyIMAPISession.md#pyimapisessionopenentry)

-    Opens an object and returns an interface object for further access.&nbsp;
+    Opens an object and returns an interface object for further access\.&nbsp;

   - [OpenMsgStore](PyIMAPISession.md#pyimapisessionopenmsgstore)

-    Opens a message store.&nbsp;
+    Opens a message store\.&nbsp;

   - [QueryIdentity](PyIMAPISession.md#pyimapisessionqueryidentity)

-    Returns the entry identifier of the object that provides the primary identity for the session.&nbsp;
+    Returns the entry identifier of the object that provides the primary identity for the session\.&nbsp;

   - [Advise](PyIMAPISession.md#pyimapisessionadvise)